linkedin/Avro2TF/README.md

   --output-format                   Optional.
 The output format of tensorized data, e.g. Avro or TFRecord.
   --extra-columns-to-keep           Optional.
 A list of comma separated column names to specify extra columns to keep.
   --tensors-sharing-feature-lists   Optional.
 Groups of output tensor names separated by semicolon; tensors in the same group are separated by comma.
 Tensors within the same group share the same feature list.
+  --enable-filter-zero              Optional.
+Whether to enable filter zero for all sparse vector output.
+Default is false.
 ```

 ## Avro2TF Examples